Protocol Specification

 Two layers of protection:

-Permanently immutable (by protocol architecture — no "print more" function exists): total supply of 1.25 trillion GX units, genesis gold reference rate, interest-free lending mandate.
+Permanently immutable (by protocol architecture - no "print more" function exists): total supply of 1.25 trillion GX units, genesis gold reference rate, interest-free lending mandate, and the permanently exempt first velocity band.

 Changeable only through supermajority governance (participant vote + 75% validator consensus): velocity rates, fee schedule, distribution parameters.